deadlydog/deadlydog.github.io/_posts/2019-09-21-Create-and-test-PowerShell-Core-cmdlets-in-CSharp.md

 ## Creating a PowerShell Core cmdlet

-I'm not going to entirely rehash what's in that awesome blog post, but I'll share the highlights in case it goes offline in the future.
+I'm not going to entirely rehash what's in that awesome blog post, but I'll share the highlights in case it goes offline in the future:

-1. Create a new .Net Standard Class Library project in Visual Studio.
+1. Create a new C# `Class Library (.Net Standard)` project in Visual Studio.
 1. Add the [PowerShellStandard.Library NuGet package](https://www.nuget.org/packages/PowerShellStandard.Library/) to the project.
 1. Create a class for your cmdlet and have it inherit from the `System.Management.Automation.Cmdlet` class.
 1. Add a `Cmdlet` attribute to your class that describes the cmdlet verb and name.